This blog may contain affiliate links. Read our disclosure policy for more info.

 You can book the studio apartment here for $126 CAD.

-You can check availability and prices for Basecamp Revelstoke here!
+You can check the availability of Basecamp Revelstoke and book on Booking.com.

 $ – Revelstoke Campground